unstacked-labs/genkit-rshow-starter/instructions.md

 );
 ```

-Positive: This tool extracts commit messages from GitHub's events API, giving the AI insight into a developer's commit history.
+Note: This tool extracts commit messages from GitHub's events API, giving the AI insight into a developer's commit history.

 ---

 ## Create the Main Flow

 Finally, we'll create the main flow that orchestrates everything together.

-1. Add the `githubGrillerFlow` that combines our tools with AI generation:
+Add the `githubGrillerFlow` that combines our tools with AI generation:

 ```ts
 const githubGrillerFlow = ai.defineFlow(